Dvwg1/TermProject5137/README.txt

 plugins, and would not run the script.
 This required a fresh re-install of IDA Pro.
 During testing, if IDA python plugin errors occur, it may need to be freshly re-installed.

+Another thing to note is that the gpt4f module could, do due its nature, at any given point cease to function from potential action from OpenAI.
+We have no control over this, and we believe that the module should still be functional for testing

 Instructions:
 1. Load an executable to be analysed statically into IDA Pro.
 2. Go to: